Co-Investment with Payoff-Sharing Mechanism for Cooperative Decision-Making in Network Design Games

-Here,~$\epsilon_i = 1$ denotes full willingness to share the surplus generated within one's own network, whereas~$\epsilon_i = 0$ indicates that the operator opts to retain this portion exclusively.
-Both factors, bargaining weights and selective sharing, can be seamlessly incorporated into the general payoff-sharing framework by replacing \eqref{ps:obj}, \eqref{eq:qQ} and \eqref{eq:vq}, respectively.
-Their implications are examined in the case study presented in \Cref{sec:Zurich-Winterthur Network}.
-Finally, to facilitate interpretation of the results and provide a foundation for subsequent analysis, we introduce two conceptual benchmarks.\\ \emph{Minimum Guaranteed Return (MGR)}: The smallest guaranteed payoff increases once an operator's co-investment ratio exceeds $\beta_\mathrm{MGR}$:
+Here,~$\epsilon_i = 1$ denotes full willingness to share the surplus generated within one's own network, whereas~$\epsilon_i = 0$ indicates that the operator retains this portion exclusively.
+Both bargaining weights and selective sharing can be incorporated into the payoff-sharing framework by modifying \eqref{ps:obj}, \eqref{eq:qQ}, and \eqref{eq:vq}.
+Their implications are examined in the case study in \Cref{sec:Zurich-Winterthur Network}.
+Finally, to facilitate interpretation of the results, we introduce two conceptual benchmarks.\\ \emph{Minimum Guaranteed Return (MGR)}: The smallest guaranteed payoff increases once an operator's co-investment ratio exceeds $\beta_\mathrm{MGR}$:

 It represents the return security under the cooperative arrangement.\\ \emph{Strategic Exploitation Threshold (SET)}: The co-investment ratio beyond which an operator's marginal gains decline due to others' strategic actions (e.g., withholding, benefit reallocation):